 - Pour the egg mixture evenly over the sausage, veggies, and cheese.
 It should cover it most of the way, but it is okay if the ingredients stick out at bit.
 Sprinkle the parmesan cheese on top.

-- Cover with tin aluminum foil and bake for 30 minutes (until set).
+- Cover with tin aluminum foil and bake for 30 minutes or until eggs are cooked and set.